Skip to product information

 Toka is an incredibly tasty plum that is sometimes called the bubblegum plum – and I can attest that this fruit really does taste like candy.
 The fruit is purple-red on the outside with yellow, aromatic flesh.

-Cold hardiness: Toka is cold hardy to at least zone 4 (for reference, see this map of Canada’s Plant Hardiness Zones – Guelph is zone 5b).
+Cold hardiness: Toka is cold hardy to at least zone 4 (for reference, see this map of Canada’s Plant Hardiness Zones – Guelph is zone 6a).
 Japanese/Asian plums generally flower earlier than European plums, and so there is a slight risk of a late hard frost damaging their flowers, but I believe Toka's fruits are worth the risk.

-Pollination: Self-fertile.
 Toka is a hybrid of a Japanese plum (Prunus salicina) and an American plum (Prunus americana) and is a great pollinator for both Japanese plums and native plums (but not European plums, which are only cross-pollinated with other European plums).

 References: